 Oh course, you know that I had to take a picture of the scene (below).
 I think it is a terrific image.
 In hindsight, I wish I had shot a bit of video of him to better highlight the scene.
 However the videos I did shoot give a sense of the scene.

-As cool as shooting the young man was, I was super pleased with the images of my beautiful wife sitting on the ledges.
+As cool as shooting the young man was, I was super pleased with the images of a friend sitting on the ledges.
 Of course,

 I REALLY love the one of her taking pictures of me.

 If you look closely, you can see her hair hanging over the ledge.
 There is also something magical about seeing her with a camera in her hands.